 On the dashboard, you can activate and deactivate features with just the click of a button, set custom policies that make sense for your business, and instantly remote-wipe stolen or lost devices.

-Security features made for you
+Microsoft 365 security features that were made for you